WP4 – Socio-Economic Aspects of Organic Breeding and Seed Production

 The challenge: Addressing socio-economic barriers to boost the competitiveness of the organic seed sector

 Evaluations of the organic farming and seed regulatory frameworks concluded that the current regulatory system did not lead to significant improvements in the supply of organic seeds at the EU level (Döring et al., 2012; Padel et al., 2014).
-However, …this is underlined by a survey carried out as part of the SOLIBAM project that confirmed that the type of market significantly influences producers’ choice of seeds and varieties. , to analyse business and governance models and to explore other instruments, such as financial incentives, to boost the organic seed sector (Padel et al., 2014).
+This is underlined by a survey carried out as part of the SOLIBAM project that confirmed that the type of market significantly influences producers’ choice of seeds and varieties.

 Research has shown that the type of market also significantly influences producers’ choice of seeds and varieties, and it is necessary to investigate the range of economic and social factors influencing the use of organic versus non-organic seed from a market point of view, to analyse business and governance models and to explore financial incentives that might boost the organic seed sector.
 Some countries such as France, Denmark and Switzerland were able to develop a supply of organic seeds that meets national needs for some species.
 But for other crops, it appears that only few new suitable varieties for organic agriculture are available and the small organic breeding sector is not fully able to fill this gap for all crops that are presently grown on organic farms across the EU.
 In addition, there is a strong informal seed sector that aims to address the issue through participatory breeding models that increase diversity of seeds available, often using not-for-profit business models.
 Finally, organic seeds are more expensive than non-treated conventional seeds, creating an adverse incentive to use or develop organic seed production.
 It is therefore necessary to better understand a range of economic and social factors and business and governance models influencing the use of organic seed.